Trustpilot 4.5 star average rating on over 38,000 reviews for Freedom Debt Relief

 Retirement savings, such as a 401(k) plan, are practically a must-have.
 Social Security benefits replace about 40% of pre-retirement income, on average.
 You’ll be more comfortable financially if you can supplement that with your own savings.

 You may be tempted to pull from your retirement savings to pay off debt.
 But there are consequences to withdrawing money before you reach retirement age.
-With retirement accounts, you generally pay hefty taxes and an early withdrawal penalty if you take out money before age 59 1/2.
+With retirement accounts, you generally pay hefty taxes and an early withdrawal penalty if you take out money before you reach age 59 1/2.
 You’d be forfeiting a large amount of your savings, which is why early withdrawals from a retirement account are near the top of the list of bad ways to pay off debt.

 What to do instead

-3. Skipping Tax Payments
+4. Skipping Tax Payments

 It’s never a good idea to run afoul of the IRS or state tax authorities.
 When you don’t pay your taxes, you could incur interest charges and penalties on the debt, have your wages garnished, or even face jail time in a worst-case scenario.